Akmal1285/it-support-portfolio-akmaliman/Azure-file-share-backup-lab/README.md

 - Create a Recovery Services Vault
 - Enable backup for an Azure File Share
 - Run an on-demand backup
-- Restore a deleted file
+- Restore and verify a deleted file

 ---